cloudtrax/docs/api/users.md

 Create an API key for the specified user or the user making the request (if the `<id>` is not specified).
 API keys have identical API permissions to a logged in user, but do not require entering the user's email and password.
 They should still be kept secret, even though the user's password is never accessible.

-Each user may have up to 10 keys generated via this endpoint at once.
+Limit 10 keys generated via this endpoint per user at once.

 The "key" property must be stored after creation, because it is stored securely and cannot be retrieved again.

 ##### Account Permissions
+Role | Permitted
+-|-
+Account Admin | X
+Group Manager | X
-Account Admin, Group Manager, Network User
+Network User | X

 ##### Resource Permissions
 N/A